lf94/summonscript/README.md

 ## Features

-* Use code to describe models
+* Use code (JavaScript) to describe models
+* Compatible with any text editor
 * Streaming mesh viewer for a tight feedback loop
-* Compatible with any text editor
+* Forever non-breaking version changes
 * Small technology stack
-* Forever non-breaking version changes
 * Has a fun theme around magic :D
+* Can possibly make you feel like a young programmer again? :ooo

 ## Demo